 suggestion that having imposed the conditions, the resulting mitigation entails

 re-categorization to a less strict category.
+If it were

 otherwise (and noise mitigation caused recategorization), logical absurdities would ensue.